ChillyPigeon742/Button-Clicker/README.md

 Simply open a terminal window in the `mods` folder you found, and run the below command,

-`jdeps --module-path mods --module net.alek.buttonclicker --multi-release 21 --recursive --list-deps`
+`jdeps --module-path mods --module net.alek.buttonclicker --multi-release 21 --list-deps`

 this will then print a list of dependencies which we need, we're going to use this soon.